muppet9010/Factorio-Biter-Revive/README.md

 4. All commands with the Add priority will be added to the base value.
 If these are negative values then they will be deducted.
 This allows multiple Add commands to apply their cumulative effect.
 5. The final value for evolution and revive chance settings will be clamped between 0% and 100%.
 With duration min/max settings being prevented going below 0 seconds.

+Command name: biter_revive_add_modifier

-Commands are provided as a single JSON argument with the below structure:
+Commands are provided with a single JSON argument with the below structure:
 - duration = number of seconds the command will be active for (integer).
-- settings = a table (dictionary) of setting name (string) and value (integer).
+- settings = a table (dictionary) of setting name (string) and value (double).
 The setting names supported are:
-  - evoMin = the evolution minimum required for reviving to start % as a number (integer), i.e. 50 = 50% - equivalent of mod setting "Evolution % minimum for reviving".
+  - evoMin = the evolution minimum required for reviving to start % as a number (double), i.e. 50 = 50% - equivalent of mod setting "Evolution % minimum for reviving".
-  - evoMax = the evolution maximum when the revive chance doesn't increase any more % as a number (integer), i.e. 80 = 80% - equivalent of mod setting "Evolution % for maximum reviving chance".
+  - evoMax = the evolution maximum when the revive chance doesn't increase any more % as a number (double), i.e. 80 = 80% - equivalent of mod setting "Evolution % for maximum reviving chance".
-  - chanceBase = the revive chance % when at minimum evolution as a number (integer), i.e. 5 = 5% - Equivalent of mod setting "Chance of revival starting %".
+  - chanceBase = the revive chance % when at minimum evolution as a number (double), i.e. 5 = 5% - Equivalent of mod setting "Chance of revival starting %".
-  - chancePerEvo = the revive chance % increase per evolution % up to the max evolution limit as a number (integer), i.e. 2 = 2% - equivalent of mod setting "Chance of revive % per evolution %".
+  - chancePerEvo = the revive chance % increase per evolution % up to the max evolution limit as a number (double), i.e. 2 = 2% - equivalent of mod setting "Chance of revive % per evolution %".
   - chanceFormula = the revival chance formula as a text string. - Equivalent of mod setting "Chance of revive formula".
 NOTE: only the first active command in priority order will set the formula, all others will be ignored.
 As the concept of adding raw formula togeather or finding the largest formula in a mod wide abstract way dons't make sense.
 Order is: enforced command, base command, mod setting, add command.
   - delayMin = the revive delay minimum in seconds as a number (integer), i.e. 0 = 0 seconds - equivalent of mod setting "Revive delay minimum seconds".
   - delayMax = the revive delay maximum in seconds as a number (integer), i.e. 5 = 5 seconds - equivalent of mod setting "Revive delay maximum seconds".
 - priority = the priority for this command as a text string.
 Supported values "enforced", "base", "add".

-Example Commands in JSON:
+Example Commands with their JSON string:
 1. Make biters revive in all cases for 1 minute, assuming there is no revive formula setting present in the mods usage:
-   > `{"duration"=60, "settings"={ "evoMin"=0, "evoMax"=100, "chanceBase"=100, "chancePerEvo"=0}, "priority"="enforced"}`
+   > `/biter_revive_add_modifier {"duration":60, "settings":{ "evoMin":0, "evoMax":100, "chanceBase":100, "chancePerEvo":0}, "priority":"enforced"}`
 2. Make biters have a base delayed revive time of between 1 and 2 minutes for 5 minutes, with any other runtime settings being applied still:
-   > `{"duration"=300, "settings"={ "delayMin"=60, "delayMax"=120}, "priority"="base"}`
+   > `/biter_revive_add_modifier {"duration":300, "settings":{ "delayMin":60, "delayMax":120}, "priority":"base"}`
 3. Make biters 5% more likely to revive than the current runtime settings would be otherwise, for 3 minutes:
-   > `{"duration"=180", "settings"={ "chanceBase"=5 }, "priority"="add"}`
+   > `/biter_revive_add_modifier {"duration":180", "settings":{ "chanceBase":5 }, "priority":"add"}`